The No. 1 Ladies' Detective Agency (novel): Reviews

-Publishers Weekly considers this a "little gem of a book" the pace desultory, which works well, as "Mma Ramotswe's love of Africa, her wisdom and humor, shine through these pages as she shines her own light on the problems that vex her clients."
+Publishers Weekly considered this a "little gem of a book" the pace desultory, which worked well, as "Mma Ramotswe's love of Africa, her wisdom and humor, shine through these pages as she shines her own light on the problems that vex her clients."
 The novel explores Botswana with a deft touch as well as telling the detective stories, "in a way that is both penetrating and light".